imgix/web-tools/README.md

 If your config file has a `unitTests` hash, the `gulp test-unit` task will be available.
 This task runs your unit test files (defined as a glob in `unitTests.src` in your config) in the browser of your choice (defaults to PhantomJS) with [Karma runner](#karma).

-If your config file has a `integrationTests` hash, the `gulp test-integration` task will be available.
-This task runs your integration test specs (defined as a glob in `integrationTests.src` in your config), using [WebdriverIO](#webdriverio).
-Integration test specs can also make use of [Eyeball.js](#eyeball-js) to run visual-regression checks on your app, to spot unintended visual changes.
+If your config file has a `acceptanceTests` hash, the `gulp test-acceptance` task will be available.
+This task runs your acceptance test specs (defined as a glob in `acceptanceTests.src` in your config), using [WebdriverIO](#webdriverio).
+Acceptance test specs can also make use of [Eyeball.js](#eyeball-js) to run visual-regression checks on your app, to spot unintended visual changes.
 Read more about how this system works in the ["Eyeball.js" section](#eyeball-js) below.

 Running `gulp test` will run both of these tasks in parallel, if they're both available.
 Additionally if you set the `--match` flag when running one of these test tasks, the source files being tested will be filtered to only run files that match the string you've provided.
 For example: `gulp test --match=sign_in`.